Curious as to what this is? Well if you haven't heard of us by now hopefully this FAQ we scribbled down might help...

 Yup - Mailinator gets many millions of emails per day.
 It's important you know that any email that gets sent to Mailinator is deleted from the system after a few hours.

 You don't create accounts - arriving emails do.
 Mailinator creates an email account as soon as email arrives for it.
 All you or anyone else needs to do is send email to the name you thought up and - Kazam! - it will be there waiting for you.

-Visit mailinator.com and type in the email name where is says "Check your inbox!", then click "Go!", and Mailinator will display the list of email waiting.
+Visit mailinator.com and type in the email name where it says "Check an inbox!", then click "Go!", and Mailinator will display the list of email waiting.

 There's no password.
 The email name itself is the only key you need to get in.

 Well to start - it's not your email.
 All email in the Mailinator system is "public domain".
 Anyone can read it if they know where to look.
 You can choose odd-names to avoid heavily used inboxes.